 At first, just connect your iPhone to your computer, launch the Dr.Fone toolkit, and select the "System Repair" feature from its home.

-Go to the “iOS Repair" feature from the sidebar to get the following option.
+Go to the "iPhone" > "iOS Repair" feature from the sidebar to get the following option.
 Here, you can pick between Standard (no data loss) or Advanced (data loss) mode.
-Since it is a minor issue, I would recommend picking the Standard Mode first.
+Since it is a minor issue, I would recommend picking the Standard Repair Mode first.

-Step 2: Enter Specific Details about your iPhone
+Step 2: Put your iPhone into Recovery Mode

-Furthermore, you can just enter specific details about your iPhone like the device model and the system firmware version of your choice.
+Furthermore, you can just follow the on-screen instruction to put the iPhone into Recovery Mode.
+And then you will see specific details about your iPhone like the device model.
+Choose a system firmware version to download.

 Step 3: Update and Repair your iOS Device

-As you would click on the “Start” button, the application would download the firmware of your device and will verify it with your phone subsequently.
+As you would click on the "Download" button, the application would download the firmware of your device and will verify it with your phone subsequently.

 Afterward, you will get the following prompt on the interface.
-Now, you can just click on the “Fix Now" button and wait as Dr.Fone would repair your device (and updates its iOS version).
+Now, you can just click on the "Repair Now" button and wait as Dr.Fone would repair your device (and updates its iOS version).

-Simply wait for a while and let the application complete the repairing process.
-In the end, your iPhone would be restarted in the normal mode and you can safely remove it from your system.
+Simply wait for a while and let the application complete the repair process.
+In the end, your iPhone would be restarted in normal mode and you can safely remove it from your system.